-The Flower Avenue District is home to the Washington Adventist University, the former Washington Adventist Hospital, the Sligo Seventh-Day Adventist Church and the Erie Center retail node.
+The Flower Avenue District is home to the Washington Adventist University, the former Washington Adventist Hospital, the Sligo Seventh-Day Adventist Church, the Erie Center retail node and some single and multi-unit residential properties.
 The 42-acre Washington Adventist Campus follows both sides of Flower Avenue, from Carroll Avenue to Maplewood Avenue, and is bound by residential neighborhoods with a mix of housing types on three sides and Sligo Creek Stream Valley Park on the fourth.